Myself4626/ucore/README.md

 #### ZFS and immutable root filesystem

 The default mountpoint for any newly created zpool `tank` is `/tank`.
-This is a problem in CoreOS as the root filesystem (`/`) is immutable, which means a directory cannot be created as a mountpoint for the zpool.
+This is a problem in bootc as the root filesystem (`/`) is immutable, which means a directory cannot be created as a mountpoint for the zpool.
 An example of the problem looks like this:

 ```bash
 # zpool create tank /dev/sdb